Driven by increases in biotech investing, Google is the most active healthcare investor among US-based tech corporates.

 The healthcare landscape is increasingly shifting from fee-for-service to value-based care.
 Healthcare startups have reached unicorn status in areas such as health insurance, electronic medical records, telemedicine, and biotechnology.
 Over the last few years, large tech companies have entered the healthcare sector, increasing internal R&D and private market activity in the space.

 For instance, Amazon recently entered the pharmaceutical distribution sector with its acquisition of PillPack.
 Meanwhile, Google has increased its stake in health insurance startup Oscar Health to 10% with its recent $375M investment.

-The companies on our list include the following corporates and their associated venture arms.
+The companies on our list include the following corporates and their associated venture capital arms.
 (Telecommunications companies such as AT&T or Comcast were not included as they have minimal exposure to the healthcare industry.)